denmojo/docker-btc/README.md

 This allows you to just run bitcoin-cli as if it were local.

+To see what bitcoind is up to, less the debug log:
+`less /your/datadir/path/.bitcoin/debug.log`

+This is useful to watch when you stop bitcoind so that you are sure it has finished shutting down and saving state.

+## Stopping bitcoind
+Provided that you created the aliases above, just run:
+`bitcoin-cli stop`

+Otherwise if you want the docker command:
+`docker exec -ti bitcoind bitcoin-cli stop`

 ## Notes

 Since the blockchain download is up to 152+ GB as of Aug 2017, it will take you a while to download and verify your copy of the blockchain.
 Please account for storage.